 Values Meaning User Define The three items below can be set by the user.
-Power Management Min Saving The three items below are set to: disabled, 1 hour, 1 hour respectively.
-Option Max Saving The three items below are set to : disabled, 1 min, 1 min respectively.
-HDD Power Disabled Will not poeer down the HDD.
-HDD Power Down 1 - 15Min Will power down the HDD if it is idle for the arnount of minutes selected here.
+Power Management Min Saving The three items below are set to disabled, 1 hour, 1 hour respectively.
+Option Max Saving The three items below are set to disabled, 1 min, 1 min respectively.
+HDD Power Disabled Will not power down the HDD.
+HDD Fower Down 1 - 15Min Will power down the HDD if it is idle for the amount of minutes selected here.
 Disabled The system will never enter suspend mode.
-Suspend Mode 1Min - 1Hour Selecting a time will force the system into suspend mode after being idle for that time.
+Mode 1Hour being idle for that time Selecting a time will force the system into suspend mode after being idle for that time.
 Choose from the following time intervals: 1, 2, 4, 6, 8, 10, 20, 30, 40, min and 1 Hour.